Application Metrics

 The container charts use the container types defined in your Procfile.

 For each container type, two charts are shown.
 The first one shows the CPU usage and the second one the memory and swap usage of this type of container.
-For the memory chart, the memory (in blue) and swap usage (in red) are stacked.
-That way the total memory usage of the application can be monitored.

 The swap usage can increase in two different situations: